shourikb/PolygenceProject/README.md

 TODO: write a few sentences about the project and link to wherever your write-up/blog will be

-## Setup Details
+## Setup Model Details

-Open a linux terminal and
-navigate to the folder where you want the code
+Using a linux-command terminal on a windows machine, navigate to the folder where you want the code

 Initialize a local git instance by entering